-- Sarabi, the queen of Pride Land, is mirage, which is very apt given how she fools Scar.
+- Sarabi, the queen of Pride Land, means mirage, which is very apt given how she fools Scar.

 - Shenzi, the sassy leader of the hyena clan who sounds like Whoopi Goldberg, means savage in Swahili.

-After they had exhausted Swahili, the script writers scoured other African languages.
-Mufasa translates as king in Manazoto.
+After they had exhausted Swahili, the scriptwriters scoured other African languages.
+Mufasa translates to king in Manazoto.

-Visit Africa and the only people saying hakuna matata will be hawkers trying to sell you something, such as a taxi ride, bracelet or safari.
-Hakuna matata really does mean no worries but it is a very old Swahili phrase that is no longer used (except with tourists).
+Visit Africa and the only people saying hakuna matata will be hawkers trying to sell you something, such as a taxi ride, bracelet, or safari.
+So what is the hakuna matata meaning?
+Hakuna matata really does mean “no worries”, but it is a very old Swahili phrase that is no longer used (except with tourists).

-Pumbaa doesn’t mean warthog.
-It actually has a very complex meaning: “to be absentminded, careless, foolish, ignorant, lazy, stupid and negligent.”
+Pumbaa actually has a very complex meaning: “to be absentminded, careless, foolish, ignorant, lazy, stupid and negligent.”
 That is a lot of adjectives for just one word and character!

 Warthogs regularly come into contact with villages and people.
-They usually cause havoc, scampering through a garden or village and making a mess of everything.
+When this happens, they usually cause havoc, scampering through a garden or village and making a mess of everything.

 Shout or chase a warthog and it makes even more of a mess.
-These animals leave their dirty hoof-prints all over and then run off.
+These animals leave their dirty hoof-prints all over and then run off into the distance.
 They are foolish, ignorant, negligent and stupid.
-In one word – pumbaa!
+In one word – Pumbaa!

-This is the only one of the pig species that has adapted to surviving in the wilderness.
-They have an omnivorous diet and change their eating habits dependent on the season.
+Warthogs are the only one of the pig species that have adapted to surviving in the wilderness.
+They have an omnivorous diet and change their eating habits depending on the season.